mapcode-foundation/mapcode-scala/README.md

 You can learn more about mapcode at the [mapcode website](http://www.mapcode.com/).
 This implementation was based on the Java implementation at [https://github.com/mapcode-foundation/mapcode-java](https://github.com/mapcode-foundation/mapcode-java).

+# Using Git and `.gitignore`

+It's good practice to set up a personal global .gitignore file on your machine which filters a number of files on your file systems that you do not wish to submit to the Git repository.
+You can set up your own global `~/.gitignore` file by executing:
+`git config --global core.excludesfile ~/.gitignore`

+In general, add the following file types to `~/.gitignore` (each entry should be on a separate line):
+`*.com *.class *.dll *.exe *.o *.so *.log *.sql *.sqlite *.tlog *.epoch *.swp *.hprof *.hprof.index *.releaseBackup *~`

+If you're using a Mac, filter:
+`.DS_Store* Thumbs.db`

+If you're using IntelliJ IDEA, filter:
+`*.iml *.iws .idea/`

+If you're using Eclips, filter:
+`.classpath .project .settings .cache`

+If you're using NetBeans, filter:
+`nb-configuration.xml *.orig`

+The local `.gitignore` file in the Git repository itself to reflect those file only that are produced by executing regular compile, build or release commands, such as:
+`target/ out/`